sgrieve/GEG6230/live_coding/_episodes/14-cond.md

 ## Checking Data For Errors

-Now that we've seen how conditionals work, we can use them to check for the suspicious features in datasets.
+Now that we've seen how conditionals work, we can use them to check for suspicious features in datasets.

 Imagine we have some rain gauge measurements (in mm), stored in a list: